 Both the latitudinal and radial differential rotation tend to increase with increasing centrifugal force.
-In the two most rapidly rotating runs without the centrifugal force we obtained an anti-solar radial differential rotation.
+In the two most rapidly rotating runs without the centrifugal force, we obtained an anti-solar radial differential rotation.
 After including the centrifugal force, this solutions changed to solar-like differential rotation.
-Namely, the outer layers of the convection zone went from rotating more rapidly to more slowly relative to the deeper layers.
-All of our runs have a solar-like latitudinal differential rotation where high latitudes rotate slower than the regions nearer to the equator.
+Namely, the outer layers of the convection zone went from rotating more slowly to more rapidly relative to the deeper layers.
+All of our runs have a solar-like latitudinal differential rotation, where high latitudes rotate more slowly than the regions nearer to the equator.
 This difference increases as the centrifugal force becomes stronger (see Fig.~\ref{fig:DiffRotScatter}).

-The magnetic energy, shown in Fig.~\ref{fig:Emag}, also shows noticeable effects only when the rotation is rapid enough in sets E, F, and G. In Set~C, all runs are dominated by the $m=0$ mode and by the $m=1$ mode in Set~D and show small changes in the energy as a function of the centrifugal force amplitude.
-In the rapidly rotating regime, it is common to find a dominating $m=1$ mode and the energy of the $m=0$ and $m=2$ modes decreases as $c_f$ increases in Set~E. This trend is also present in sets F and G with the difference that there are some cases where the $m=2$ mode dominates.
+The magnetic energy, shown in Fig.~\ref{fig:Emag}, also shows noticeable effects only when the rotation is rapid enough in sets E, F, and G. All runs are dominated by the $m=0$ mode in set~C and by the $m=1$ mode in set~D, and they show small changes in energy as a function of the centrifugal force amplitude.
+In the rapidly rotating regime, it is common to find a dominating $m=1$ mode, and the energy of the $m=0$ and $m=2$ modes decreases as $c_f$ increases in set~E. This trend is also present in sets F and G, with the difference that there are some cases where the $m=2$ mode dominates.